Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

 The root cause of this issue is the same but can you identify why it increases the price instead of decreasing it?
 What would the impact of being able to manipulate the price in this way?

 ## Continue learning
-To see how the Recon team used optimization mode in a real world project to escalate the severity of a vulnerability to critical during an audit of the Beraborrow codebase, checkout [this article](https://getrecon.substack.com/p/the-dark-side-of-the-lp).
+To see how the Recon team used optimization mode in a real world project to escalate the severity of a vulnerability to critical during an audit of the Beraborrow codebase, check out [this article](https://getrecon.substack.com/p/the-dark-side-of-the-lp).